Fremantle (company): Fremantle (2018–present)

 In May 2023, Fremantle announced that they're merging two of their Norwegian production companies with their Norwegian division Fremantle Norway being merged with Monster and will consolidate them into one company under the Monster label and will be led by the CEO of Monster Ingvild Daae with the CEO of Fremantle Norway Petter Testmann-Koch stepping down.

 In February 2024, Fremantle announced their acquisition of Singaporean independent TV producer Beach House Pictures from Canadian entertainment company Blue Ant Media.
 Later in that same month, Fremantle announced that they had made a deal to acquire French-based global production studio Asacha Media Group with co-founder and CEO of Asacha, Gaspard de Chavagnac continuing to run the latter company.

 In April 2025, Fremantle entered the AI-powered production business with the establishment of its standalone production label dedicated to the power of AI called Imaginae Studios, the new production label Imaginae Studios would handle on pan-genre, standalone entertainment production business and would produce content using the AI powered technology as the new AI production label had appointed Fremantle's CCO and CEO of its European operations Andrea Scrosati to head the new AI production label as its president.

+In December 2025, Fremantle had shuttered the production arm of its' British production subsidiary Wag Entertainment as the latter's distribution arm Wag Worldwide continued to use the Wag name following Fremantle's acquisition of Wag Entertainment's previous French entertainment production group Asacha Media Group while Wag Entertainment's founding member & MD Steven Green and its co-founder Eliya Arman had left the closed production subsidiary meanwhile Wag's distribution division Wag Worldwide continues to be handle Wag's programming library as it's president Janice Strangward continued leading the distribution unit while Fremantle continues to held Wag's library.